oroinc/platform/src/Oro/Bundle/SearchBundle/Resources/doc/configuration.md

 System Configuration
 --------------------

-All configuration data is placed in configuration under alias oro_search.
+All configuration data is placed in configuration under alias `oro_search`.
 Let's look at the configuration example:

 ```yml